Steve-Fenton/stevefenton.co.uk/src/pages/blog/2022/01/adjusting-content-for-network-speed.md

     - JavaScript
 ---

 There is an experimental specification on the W3C for a `navigator.connection` [Network Information API](https://wicg.github.io/netinfo/) that provides a rough indication of connection speeds, which you can use to adjust your content.
-Like many of the modern API proposals, there is concern over it’s use in browser fingerprinting – but hopefully a course-grained version of this will survive in the long run – even if it just provides orders of magnitude indication of speed.
+Like many of the modern API proposals, there is concern over its use in browser fingerprinting – but hopefully, a course-grained version of this will survive in the long run – even if it just provides orders of magnitude indication of speed.

-I have created a function that you can use below to get some information about the connection speed, normalised to a useful summary.
+I have created a function you can use to get information about the connection speed, normalised to a helpful summary.

 The summary contains three items: